169 Riverside Drive, Binghamton, NY 13905

 In the Community

 Lourdes is also bringing women's health services out into the community.
-We offer screening mammography services at our Vestal Medical Center location at 1020 Vestal Parkway, Vestal.
+We offer screening mammography services at our Vestal Medical Center location at 3101 Shippers Road, Vestal.
 In addition, Lourdes Mission in Motion program offers breast exams, mammography screenings, pap smears, pelvic exams, and education throughout the region.
 Women may use the mobile mammography unit for breast and cervical screenings if they:

 - have no current breast problems or symptoms.